Cultural Critique Spiked with Comedy. Created by Casey Dyson.

 It was contagious.
 By the end of Act 2, Scene 1, I was re-engrossed.
 I even added some creativity to my footwork.
 Each time he outpaced then cornered me, which often happened with a light post or sidewalk-tree wedged between us, I would add a new move to my ‘get around him’ repertoire.
 First the ‘double jab-step,’ then the ‘backpedal,’ then the ‘spin move’.
 We played the game for several minutes, continuing down the long dormitory block.

-150 yards down the sidewalk, my naïve self still absorbed and just having concluded that this was the best thing that had happened to me in China, and that maybe I ought to steal this kid and teach him English or at least exchange phone numbers in hopes that we might do it again sometime, start a proper courtship, the pendulum swung.
-The next obstacle he thought about putting between us, the next obstacle he wanted to watch me sidle around with some new shimmy, was a bright yellow payphone.
+150 yards down the sidewalk, my naïve self still absorbed and just having concluded that this was the best thing to happen to me in China, and that maybe I ought to adopt this kid and teach him English, the pendulum swung.
+The next obstacle he thought about putting between us, the next obstacle he wanted to watch me sidle around with some new shimmy, was a shiny, yellow payphone.

 It was arresting.
-It wasn’t ringing and my boy couldn’t even reach the receiver, but he stood there, petting the metal chord, looking longingly about for his caretaker who could take the receiver off the hook so the soothing murmur of the dial tone might be heard.
+It wasn’t ringing.
+The boy couldn’t even reach the receiver, but he stood there, petting the metal chord.
+He looked longingly about for his caretaker who would take the receiver off the hook and free the soothing murmur of the dial tone.

 It was over.

+He forgot me.
 He would no longer chase me.
 Never again.
-His caretaker seemed to recognize the potential retrospective importance of me, the boy’s first foreigner.
+His caretaker seemed to recognize the potential retrospective importance of the moment, perhaps the boy’s first interaction with a foreigner.
 I imagine that this recognition was the reason the caretaker implored the boy, several times, to say goodbye.

 It was fruitless.
-Just as I could no longer attract that attention, his father could not direct it.
-One can never control another.
+Just as I no longer attracted the boy’s attention, the caretaker could not direct it.
 I was chasing now.
 But he wasn’t playing, so what was I chasing?
 My own fleeting object of intrigue.

 Total